Sorry, you need to enable JavaScript to visit this website.

 CAB Overview

 The mission of the DC Contract Appeals Board is to provide an impartial, expeditious, inexpensive, and knowledgeable forum for hearing and resolving contractual disputes, protests, Quick Payment Act claims, Public-Private Partnership Act claims, and Debarments and Suspensions involving the District and its contracting communities.
-In FY23, the Board’s three Administrative Judges will continue to close cases knowledgeably and expeditiously.
-In particular, CAB Judges will work to prevent any pending case from going into backlog-status and will timely close all newly filed cases. approved CAB FY23 budget in furtherance of the above mission is $1,984,453, which supports 11 FTE positions and the Board’s Non-Personnel Services expenditures.
+In FY24, the Board’s three Administrative Judges will continue to close cases knowledgeably and expeditiously.
+In particular, CAB Judges will continue to prevent the emergence of docket backlogs among existing cases, and timely resolve all newly filed cases.
+The approved CAB FY24 budget in furtherance of the above mission is $1,968,361, which supports 11 FTE positions and the Board’s Non-Personnel Services expenditures.

 Courtroom Calendar